joshbalfour/node-cognitive-services/README.md

 ##### Description

-Create a new speaker identification profile with specified locale.<br/>
+Create a new speaker identification profile with specified locale.
-One subscription can only create 1000 speaker verification/identification profiles at most.<br/>
+One subscription can only create 1000 speaker verification/identification profiles at most.

 ##### Parameters